PharrellLiu/an-instant-messaging-app/README.md

 It is hard to describe the project specifically, so I don't want to write a lot here.

-And like I said, it is from the final project of my course, and this is a group project, so I want to thank the members in my group here, Miss.
-YANG and Mr. CHEN.
+And like I said, it is from the final project of my course, and this is a group project, so I want to thank the members in my group here, Miss YANG and Mr. CHEN.

 OK, that's all. (it is hard to write the readme!)